Skip to Main Content

 Show Itinerary:

-Meet your fellow travelers in the lobby of the Hotel Pullman Paris Bercy at 8:00 a.m. for an 8:30 a.m. departure by private coach to Bayeux.
-If you use your own pedals and saddle, please put them in your carry-on luggage for easy access.
+Meet your fellow travelers and VBT representative in the lobby of the Hotel Rochester in Paris at 8:30 a.m. for a 9:00 a.m. departure by private coach to Bayeux.
+Travel time is approximately 3.5 hours, depending on traffic.

 This evening, gather with your fellow travelers for a welcome reception, followed by dinner at the hotel.